Job Harriman: Llano Cooperative Colony

 Following the narrow defeat in his second bid for mayor of Los Angeles, Harriman turned his back on electoral politics.
 He instead sought to establish a self-sufficient community upon socialist principles.
 Together with a group of like-minded investors, he purchased a 2000 acre parcel of land in Antelope Valley in California, which the group named Llano del Rio.
 The land included water rights — a critical factor due to the location of the land in an oasis in the Mojave Desert.

 Advertisements were taken in the socialist press and shares sold to interested families for $500 cash.
 In addition, each family was asked to contribute a minimum of $2,000 in personal property to a "common storehouse" established for the benefit of the entire community.

 Beginning with just five families, by 1914 the Llano community had grown to over 1,000 people.
 Tents were replaced by adobe buildings and various enterprises, such as a sawmill, kiln, cannery and bakery, were established.
 The group issued its own monthly magazine, The Western Comrade (later changing its name to The Llano Colonist) with Harriman acting as editor.

 Local farmers began to complain that the socialist community was consuming more than its fair share of precious water, resulting in a stream of lawsuits over the issue.
 Worse yet, the community proved incapable of advancing beyond a very basic economic level, causing discontent among its members.
 A new location was found in Leesville, Louisiana, in 1918, but the new environs did not suit Harriman and he soon returned home to Los Angeles.
 The Llano community survived in difficult conditions into the 1930s.

 Death and legacy

-Harriman died on October 26, 1925.
+Harriman died on October 26, 1925, in Sierra Madre, Los Angeles County, California.
 He was survived by his wife, Mary Theodosia Gray, and his son Gray Chenoweth Harriman.